PUBLICATIONS

 Ledgerwood, A., & Wang, Y. A. (2018).
 Achieving local and global shared realities: Distance guides alignment to specific or general social influences.
 Current Opinion in Psychology, 23, 62–65. [pdf]

 Wang, Y. A., Sparks, J., Gonzales, J., Hess, Y. D., & Ledgerwood, A. (2017).
 Using independent covariates in experimental designs: Quantifying the trade-off between power boost and Type I error inflation.
-Journal of Experimental Social Psychology, 72, 118–124. [pdf] [Syntax] [Flexible Covariate Analysis Registration Form]
+Journal of Experimental Social Psychology, 72, 118–124. [pdf] [Code] [Flexible Covariate Analysis Registration Form]

 SELECTED MANUSCRIPTS UNDER REVIEW AND IN PREPARATION